tnonate/thenewoil/README.md

 - [Patreon](https://www.patreon.com/thenewoil)
 - [PayPal](https://www.paypal.com/donate?token=bsoRAryUMp9I3oU2oJeHIxCkMmXXjKjMUEpQgZZ1Eyuv5JKU_oMJHrhyH04rYD4HRPW7f8MQr619hH4v): thenewoil@protonmail.com
 - Spreading the word and sharing the site with your friends and family!

+_You can see how these donations will be used on our roadmap [here](https://thenewoil.org/roadmap.html)_

 ## License and Transparency